fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ![](../../images/8/26.png)

-The login form
+The login form:

 ![](../../images/8/27.png)

-When a user is logged in, the navigation changes to show the functionalities which can only be done by a logged in user
+When a user is logged in, the navigation changes to show the functionalities which can only be done by a logged in user:

 ![](../../images/8/28.png)